“It was nice to speak to somebody who had an outside look and was very supportive”.

 What does texting cost you?

-Our new number 07717 989 900 is a standard charge texting number.
+Our number, 07717 989 900, is a standard charge texting number.
 This means if you have free texts as part of your mobile plan, texting us shouldn’t cost you anything extra.

 Will texting be anonymous?

 Yes.
-We have decided to offer our service using the 116SMS platform, which is an anonymous texting service that the Samaritans have used for nearly 8 years.
+We offer our service using the 116SMS platform, which is an anonymous texting service that other services similar to ourselves, such as the Samaritans, also use.

 Like with our phones, our volunteers are unable to trace your number.
 This means you must text us your number and location if you want us to know where you are in an emergency situation.